ChessWorld.net - Play Online Chess

 Kings have not castled yet in this diagram

-In the diagram below the white king has castled king's side or castled short.
-It has moved two squares to the right and the rook has come to stand on the square immediately next to the king on its opposite side.
-This way of castling is written O-O.
+Here the white king castles king-side (short).
+The king moves two squares to the right, and the rook comes to the square next to the king on the other side.
+This is written O-O.

 White king castled kingside short

-In the next diagram the white king has castled queen's side or castled long.
-Again it has moved two squares but this time it has moved to the left and the rook has come to stand on the square immediately next to the king on his opposite side.
-This way of castling is written O-O-O.
+Here the white king castles queen-side (long).
+The king moves two squares to the left, and the rook comes to the square next to the king on the other side.
+This is written O-O-O.

 White king castled queenside long